-Sounds of a Sphere curates cultural performances, embedded into animated digital paintings.
+Sounds of a Sphere curates musical performances, embedded into animated digital paintings.
 The aim is to capture the musical heart and soul of various cultures, placing the performances inside living artworks that visualise the theme / setting / mood of the song.
-This is achieved with chroma key, digital matte painting techniques and advances in AI synthesis that aid in creating cohesion between the performance and the artwork.
+This is achieved with chroma key, digital matte painting techniques and advances in AI that aid in creating cohesion between the performance and the artwork.

 Below is a basic proof of concept, testing the validity of the technique using one of my artworks.
 This test has no music.